mberrouk/Net_practice/README.md

 > Data traversing the Internet is divided into smaller pieces, called packets.

 An **IP address**, is an identifying number for network hardware connected to a network.
-Having an IP address allows a device to communicate with other devices over an IP-based network like the internet.
+Having an IP address allows a device to communicate with other devices over an IP-based network like the internet._(Each internet device may have one or more IP address)_
 > Most IP addresses look like this
 ```
 151.168.0.1